 Does Your Case Qualify for a Personal Injury Lawsuit?

 To file a personal injury claim in Washington, you need to establish that you have suffered an injury due to someone else’s negligence or intentional misconduct.
-These cases can involve car accidents in Redmond, professional malpractice, and even criminal acts.
+These cases can involve car accidents in Seattle, professional malpractice, and even criminal acts.

 Below are a few common examples of scenarios that may be grounds for a personal injury lawsuit:

-• You were hit by a driver who ran a red light while you were crossing the street.
+You were hit by a driver who ran a red light while you were crossing the street.

-• A medical professional misdiagnosed your heart attack as acid reflux, leading to delayed treatment and additional complications.
+A medical professional misdiagnosed your heart attack as acid reflux, leading to delayed treatment and additional complications.

-• You get into an argument with a subcontractor at work and he pushes you off a scaffold, causing you to break your leg.
+You get into an argument with a subcontractor at work and he pushes you off a scaffold, causing you to break your leg.

 The only way to determine whether you qualify for a personal injury claim is to speak with an attorney.
-A Redmond personal injury lawyer can evaluate your case and available evidence to help you understand your legal options.
+A Seattle personal injury lawyer can evaluate your case and available evidence to help you understand your legal options.

 How Does the Personal Injury Lawsuit Process Work?